morphognosis/MoxWorx/Readme.txt

-Morphognosis learning and control of Mox.
+Morphognosis learning and control of mox.

 A mox is an organism occupying a cell in a cellular automaton.
 A mox has an orientation and can sense landmarks in front of it.
 It also has a sense for the proximity of food.